raghavlite/B3/README.md

 Preprint Out: https://arxiv.org/pdf/2505.11293

 This repo contains the code and data for **Breaking the Batch Barrier (B3) of Contrastive Learning via Smart Batch Mining** (B3).
 The model attains state-of-the-art results on Massive Multimodal Embeddings Benchmark (MMEB).
 Specifically, for retrieval, our model significantly outperforms other methods.
 Our 2B model surpasses the performance of several existing 7B models.
-More details coming soon.
+The following figure details our methodology.

 <img src="./methodology.png" alt="Model Architecture" width="800">

+Our model ranks top on the [MMEB Leaderboard](https://huggingface.co/spaces/TIGER-Lab/MMEB-Leaderboard).
 ![Ranking](./ranking.png)